 Holiday Day Care is open as needed but is not always available.
-For example, on Christmas Day we are not open, but we will likely be open on Columbus Day because parents need the service.
-On any day that less than a minimum number of 10 students are enrolled in advance, we will likely close.
-In such a case, parents will be notified so they may make other arrangements.
+On any day that less than a minimum number of 10 students are enrolled in advance, parents will be notified so they may make other arrangements.

 WALKING HOME